Have you ever ran until the wheels fell off?

 So what’s the best fueling strategy for you?
 That’s going to depend on how your body responds to different fuels.

 To help, follow this 4 step process to narrow down a marathon fueling plan that’s best for you.
-I offer this same 4 step process in my free 70+ page eBook titled The Basic Marathon Guide: A Beginner Friendly Program To Running Your First Marathon.
-Grab your free copy in the form below.
+I offer this same 4 step process in my new book titled The Basic Marathon Guide: A Beginner-Friendly Program To Running Your First Marathon.
+Click here to grab your copy from the kindle store.

 The 4-Steps To Developing A Marathon Fueling Plan